Choose another lake

 Fair

 Catchable Channel Catfish are requested from the state hatchery system on an annual basis.
 Natural reproduction is not expected, and this fishery could be classified as a “put-take” fishery.
-Fishing Regulation: 6 Fish Daily Harvest Limit.
+Site Regulation: 6 fish daily limit.

 CRAPPIE